assareh/tfc-agent/tfc-agent-ecs/consumer/README.md

 ...
 ```

-In this model it is important to enforce least privilege on Terraform Cloud workspace access using [Single Sign-on](https://www.terraform.io/docs/cloud/users-teams-organizations/single-sign-on.html) and the built-in [RBAC controls](https://www.terraform.io/docs/cloud/workspaces/access.html).
+In this model it is important to enforce least privilege on HCP Terraform workspace access using [Single Sign-on](https://developer.hashicorp.com/terraform/cloud-docs/users-teams-organizations/single-sign-on) and the built-in [RBAC controls](https://developer.hashicorp.com/terraform/cloud-docs/workspaces/settings/access).

 ## Usage

 ### Execution Mode
-NOTE: The [Execution Mode](https://www.terraform.io/docs/cloud/workspaces/settings.html#execution-mode) of this workspace must be set to Agent, and the appropriate agent pool must be selected.
-Please refer to the [documentation](https://www.terraform.io/docs/cloud/agents/index.html#configuring-workspaces-to-use-the-agent) for instructions on how to configure workspaces to use the agent in the Terraform Cloud console.
+NOTE: The [Execution Mode](https://developer.hashicorp.com/terraform/cloud-docs/workspaces/settings#execution-mode) of this workspace must be set to Agent, and the appropriate agent pool must be selected.
+Please refer to the [documentation](https://developer.hashicorp.com/terraform/cloud-docs/workspaces/settings#execution-mode) for instructions on how to configure workspaces to use the agent in the HCP Terraform console.

 Additionally, as of version 0.24.0 of the [tfe provider](https://registry.terraform.io/providers/hashicorp/tfe/latest) workspace execution mode may be configured and managed with Terraform via the `execution_mode` and `agent_pool_id` arguments of the `tfe_workspace` resource.

-Prior to the addition of these attributes to the tfe provider, I had written a helper script to configure workspace execution mode on workspaces using the Terraform Cloud API.
+Prior to the addition of these attributes to the tfe provider, I had written a helper script to configure workspace execution mode on workspaces using the HCP Terraform API.
 That script remains available [here](files/README.md).

 ### Variables
-Please provide a value for the following required [variable](https://www.terraform.io/docs/language/values/variables.html#assigning-values-to-root-module-variables):
+Please provide a value for the following required [variable](https://developer.hashicorp.com/terraform/language/values/variables#assigning-values-to-root-module-variables):
 * `aws_role_arn`: The Amazon Resource Name of the role to be assumed.
 This is the value of output `terraform_aws_role` from the Producer workspace.

 **NOTE**: Data can be passed between workspaces securely using the [tfe_outputs](https://registry.terraform.io/providers/hashicorp/tfe/latest/docs/data-sources/outputs) data source.